-Pat-dry cranberries and spread evenly on parchment paper.
+Pat-dry cranberries and spread them evenly on parchment paper.
 In a double boiler over low heat, slowly heat chocolate pieces, stirring frequently.
-When chocolate is melted and looks shiny, use a teaspoon to drizzle chocolate over cranberries.
-Allow cranberries to cool in refrigerator before garnishing your Mule-jito (you’ll have extra cranberries, for snacking).
+When the chocolate is melted and looks shiny, use a teaspoon to drizzle chocolate over the cranberries.
+Allow cranberries to cool in refrigerator before garnishing your Mule-jito (you’ll have extra cranberries for snacking).

 About the author:

 Jenny Henderson is a content specialist for BoxCrush, a digital marketing agency in Indianapolis.
 She enjoys making and photographing cocktails – and sharing her photos on Instagram as @megangarnishes

 There are more than 5 reasons Bar Keepers Friend is an exceptional value but these 5 top the list.
 If …